ericbwebdev86/erics-tech-talk/README.md

   ## Description
 This is a blog site where you can view posts and comments.
+A user can only post and comment when authenticated to the site.
+The authenticated user has a dashboard where posts can be created, edited and deleted.
+Authenticated users will be logged out automatically after 5 minutes, or if the logout button is clicked.

 ## Technology used
 * NodeJS